-Main Ideas Additional Information Resources Digital Tools Enhance and Extend Personalized Learning Digital tools are a critical part of personalized learning because they allow students and teachers to enhance and extend learning beyond the classroom.
+Additional Information Resources Digital Tools Enhance and Extend Personalized Learning Digital tools are a critical part of personalized learning because they allow students and teachers to enhance and extend learning beyond the classroom.
 To reach beyond the classroom, students will often use digital technology to conduct research, communicate, and connect with various resources and people to support their learning.
 Teachers may need to shift their thinking on how they implement and use technology so that it is not just an addendum to traditional teaching practices but rather transforms learning.
 Many schools that practice personalized learning have adopted the one-to-one ratio for students and devices where students use tablets or laptops daily in their courses to Access documents, websites, and other course information; Conduct research; Watch course related videos or screencasts that can be sped up or slowed down or even tagged so they are searchable; Participate in live, virtual lectures, discussions, or conferences; Use interactive programs, create blogs, videos, presentations, and more; Engage with digital tools that enhance skill development.
 Adaptive programs for reading and mathematics have filled gaps that traditional teaching strategies struggled to fill.
-Note that it is important to find adaptive programs that strike a balance between being both fun and educational rather than being too much like a videogame with little educational value, or simply being a digital worksheet.
-Kamm Solutions Using Digital Tools in the Classroom Cool Tools for Schools Children's Internet Protection Act The 10 Best Classroom Digital Tools for Gathering Feedback How Technology is Moving Arts Education Beyond the Classroom Blended Learning The Flipped Classroom
+Note that it is important to find adaptive programs that strike a balance between being both fun and educational rather than being too much like a videogame Kamm Solutions Using Digital Tools in the ClassroomCool Tools for SchoolsCool Tools for SchoolsChildren's Internet Protection ActThe 10 Best Classroom Digital Tools for Gathering FeedbackHow Technology is Moving Arts Education Beyond the ClassroomBlended Learning